 Reggie is a former Harvard Law School Wasserstein Public Interest Fellow and received the 2014 Minority Business Leader Award from the Philadelphia Business Journal and the 2014 Humanitarian of the Year Award from the William Way LGBT Community Center.
 In 2015, Reggie was selected as a CBS Philly Game Changer, named Diverse Attorney of the Year by the Legal Intelligencer, and received the Philadelphia Business Journal's LGBT Business Advocate Award.
 He is the recipient of the 2016 Living Legal Legend Award from Penn State Law's Black Law Students Association and Multicultural Undergraduate Law Association.
 Reggie also received the 2016 David M. Rosenblum GLBT Public Policy Award from the Pennsylvania Bar Association (PBA) Gay, Lesbian, Bisexual and Transgender (GLBT) Rights Committee and was named one of Philadelphia’s Most Influential African Americans of 2016 and 2017 by the Philadelphia Tribune.

 In 2017, Reggie was the recipient of the City of Brotherly Love Softball League's Community Service Award and was selected as an Outstanding Voice: the Business of Pride by the Philadelphia Business Journal.
-In 2018, Reggie was named as one of The Advocate Magazine’s Icons, Innovators, and Disruptors in the category of "Judicial Warrior," recognized again as one of Philadelphia’s Most Influential African Americans of 2018 by the Philadelphia Tribune, and elected as chairperson of the ACLU Executive Directors Council Steering Committee by his peers across the country.
+In 2018, Reggie was named as one of The Advocate Magazine’s Icons, Innovators, and Disruptors in the category of "Judicial Warrior," recognized again as one of Philadelphia’s Most Influential African Americans of 2018 by the Philadelphia Tribune, and elected as chairperson of the ACLU Executive Directors Council Steering Committee by his peers across the country, a position he held until 2022.

 Reggie was appointed Diversity Chair of the Philadelphia Bar Association for 2019 by Chancellor Shelli Fedullo and is a member of the Board of Governors.
 He continued in those roles in 2020, under the leadership of the Honorable Michael Snyder, and now in 2021, under the leadership of Lauren McKenna, 94th Chancellor of the Bar Association.
 In 2019, Reggie also received the Michael Greenberg Community Service Award from the Philadelphia LGBTQ Bar Association.